CentreForDigitalHumanities/jewish-historical-migration/README.md

 An interface for creating a dataset that models Jewish Historical Migration.
 For a project description, see: https://www.uu.nl/en/news/new-interactive-platform-for-researching-historical-jewish-migration-data

+## Usage notes

+This application contains a Django backend and an Angular frontend, but currently only the backend is used.
+The task of the backend is to allow import and editing of the dataset using the default Django admin interface, and to make it accessible to I-Analyzer through a REST API (using `django-rest-framework`).

+The only endpoint of the REST API is `/api/records/`, which is a read-only viewset that is accessible to any authenticated user.
+Authentication works via session authentication or via token authentication.
+To get a token for a given user, run the admin command `manage.py token <username>`.
+The user will be created if it does not yet exist.

+Importing the dataset from the original Excel dataset happens through an admin command as well: `manage.py import_dataset <path>`.

 ## Before you start